Provides housing, hospitality services and personal care services for adults who can live independently.

 - Geographic location: A family’s preference for a particular community or residence may limit options for placement, as we wait for a bed to become available.
 Expanding the area a couple is willing to live can reduce how long they may wait.

-- Urgency: Sudden changes in health can lead to an unexpected need for residential care.
+- Urgency: Sudden changes in health can lead to an unexpected need for long term care.
 Not having care can leave a person vulnerable to risks.
 Once our care team has assessed the individual, we work with families to access resources that meet their needs across the region.
 While urgent placement is being arranged, an increased level of care can be provided to support the family in their home.
 If the placement must occur rapidly, an individual may be placed anywhere in the region where there is availability and then transferred to their desired location later.

 - Vacancy: Wait times are hard to predict with accuracy as they depend on when a bed becomes available.
 Fraser Health is committed to keeping couples together and will work closely with families to ensure that it happens as quickly and safely as it is possible given the many competing needs across the system of care.